 3. Find a Group of Female Hunters

 I grew up with primarily male hunting parties but eventually found a female group to go with.
-Being part of a female network means learning first-hand tips for utilizing their own strength and finding more-comfortable gear suited for women.
-Plus, most females from mentored hunts I have done really appreciate the camaraderie from going afield with another female hunter.
+Being part of a network of women who hunt means learning firsthand tips for utilizing or own strength and finding more comfortable gear suited for our bodies and needs.
+The inherent camaraderie in a group of women supporting each other means far less pressure as you learn, too.

-There’s a multitude of benefits that come from hunting a wild animal.
-First-time hunters are often surprised by what they find in nature, such as a set of sheds hidden in tall grass, a turkey feather underneath an old roost or a withered piece of wood from a forgotten barn.
+First-time hunters are often surprised by what they find in nature, such as a set of shed antlers hidden in tall grass, a turkey feather underneath an old roost, or a withered piece of wood from a forgotten barn.
 For crafty women, these can become resources for new home décor.
-Also, successful hunters are typically empowered by being able to serve the meat they harvested for dinner.

 Successful hunters are typically empowered by being able to serve the meat they harvest for dinner.
 With the wave of interest in "local food" in the past decade, hunting offers the perfect way to bring home local meat, free from any antibiotics or chemicals.
 You can also use your time outside and your new outdoor skills to get involved in foraging, and bring home tasty vegetarian treats like fiddleheads, berries, and mushrooms.

 5. Involve the Kids

 My dad passed on his passion for the outdoors to my brother and me at a young age through a variety of activities.
 My mom recognized our enjoyment and joined us, making hunting a great family experience for all.
 My final tip for women hunters is to make it a family affair.